 Moreover, the Inbox has a built-in translation feature.
 You can translate and reply to your messages in over 100 languages supported by Google Translate.

 If you imagine a social media moderator’s typical day, this means they sit down at their desk, log in to the Social Inbox, and have a look at all that’s been happening on social since they checked out of work the day before.

 It’s easier for them to prioritize work, see if there are emergencies they need to tend to first, get rid of troll comments and spam, and reply to all the questions and messages.
 And might be a great way to reduce that morning anxious feeling of “what is it this time,” all community managers probably know.

 The best content moderation tool for teams

-Use NapoleonCat to manage all of your comments, messages, reviews, etc. – all from one simple dashboard.
-Facebook, Instagram, Twitter, LinkedIn, YouTube, and Google reviews are supported.
-Try it for free:
+Use NapoleonCat to manage all of your comments, messages, reviews, etc. – with an all-in-one social media tool.
+TikTok, Facebook, Instagram, Twitter, LinkedIn, YouTube, and Google reviews are supported.

 Save time managing hundreds of Google reviews